denten-books/plain-text/2-chapter.md

 ### 2.4 Content and Control

-With the site so defined, we can begin the work of recovering the material contexts of literary production.
+With the site more broadly defined, we can begin the work of recovering the material contexts of literary production.
 I want to foreshadow now what will become the punchline of the next chapter: namely that the ghost in the machine cannot be reduced to some vague notions of value---these amount to a distraction, which lies plainly upon the surface.
 The conspicuous ghostly apparition (indicating the absence of a living subject) is agency itself, which, for now, necrotically attaches itself to dead things like systems, mediums, and automated discourses.
 If all this talk of value, ghosts, and necromancy sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the algorithm and someone able to help us reason through Kittler's computational conundrum.
-On towards Marx then, through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.
+On towards Marx then (who will appear much later), through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the